shubhamRaje98/Disease_Diagnosis_System/README.md

 # Disease_Diagnosis_System
 This project provides an innovative solutions in healthcare.
-By providing an intelligent system that inference the disease the user may suffer.
+By providing an intelligent system that infer the disease the user might be suffering.
 And also calculates the risk of catching the disease along with fatality chances by certain disease

 ![dds1](https://user-images.githubusercontent.com/59889321/131213434-61bb5c8b-fbd4-4a8a-8a94-ae3f9cd6a86b.png)